christianonoh/Booktown/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you enjoy using Math Wizardry, please consider supporting us to help keep the app free and accessible for everyone.
+If you enjoy using Book Town, please consider supporting us to help keep the app free and accessible for everyone.
 Thanks for your support!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>